Prerequisite Setup

 return is_scalar($value) && 1 === preg_match('/^[\x{4e00}-\x{9fa5}]+$/u', (string)$value);

-The custom validation closure takes four parameters: the name of the attribute to be validated $attribute
+The custom validation closure receives four parameters: $attribute

-instance.
-In addition to using a closure, you can also pass a class and method to the extend
+.
+Besides closures you can supply a class and method to extend

 class Rules